sakhi-4096/soKO/README.md

  * Responsive design for a seamless mobile experience

 ## Technologies
- * Backend: Node.js
+ * Backend:
- * Frontend: React.js
+ * Frontend:
- * Database: MongoDB (or specify your preferred database)
+ * Database:
- * Authentication: JSON Web Tokens (JWT)
+ * Authentication:
- * State Management: Redux (or any other state management library you prefer)
+ * State Management:

 ## Getting Started
 Follow these steps to get the application up and running on your local machine.
 #### Prerequisites
- * Node.js installed on your machine
+ * Django installed on your machine
- * npm or yarn package manager
- * MongoDB installed and running